dijez/airbnb-clone-project/README.md

 This project is a full-stack clone of an AirBnB.
 The goal is to build a functional web application that allows users to browse property listings, view detailed property information, and complete bookings.

 ## Technologies That Would be Used
-Frontend: HTML, CSS, JavaScript (React or similar framework) Version Control: Git and GitHub
+ - Frontend: HTML, CSS, JavaScript (React or similar framework)
+ - Version Control: Git and GitHub
-Design Tools: Figma for UI/UX design
+ - Design Tools: Figma for UI/UX design

 ## The Goal and Key Features of This System
-the goal of this system is to develop a simple website that is responsive to mobiles where users can see differnt available airbnb and have a smooth booking process.
+The goal of this system is to develop a simple website that is responsive to mobiles where users can see differnt available airbnb and have a smooth booking process.

 # UI/UX Design Planning

 ## Design Goals
-Create intuitive booking flow
+ - Create intuitive booking flow
-Maintain visual consistency
+ - Maintain visual consistency
-Ensure fast loading times
+ - Ensure fast loading times
-Prioritize mobile responsiveness
+ - Prioritize mobile responsiveness

 ## Key Features
-Property search and filtering
+ - Property search and filtering
-Detailed property viewing
+ - Detailed property viewing
-Secure checkout process
+ - Secure checkout process
-User authentication
+ - User authentication

 ## Primary ages